hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ##### O﻿n the database server:

-In order to exist, a workshop requires serveral things:
+In order to exist, a workshop requires serveral entries in the database:

 I﻿n the **Workshops table:**